Skip to Main Content

 • Vision problems

-• Indirect Bypass or Encephaloduroarteriosynangiosis (EDAS) Bypass — During this procedure, the neurosurgeon uses an artery that normally goes to the scalp.
+• Indirect bypass, or encephaloduroarteriosynangiosis (EDAS) bypass.
+The pediatric neurosurgeon uses an artery that normally carries blood to the scalp to reestablish blood flow to the brain.
 After making a small hole in the skull, the surgeon lays the artery on the surface of the brain.
-Over time, this artery sprouts branches, called collaterals that feed blood to the brain.
+Over time, this artery sprouts branches that deliver blood to the brain.

-• Direct Bypass or External Carotid to Internal Carotid Artery (EC-IC) Bypass — During this procedure, the neurosurgeon also uses a blood vessel to the scalp.
-Instead of just laying it on top of the brain, the surgeon directly connects it to one of the existing blood vessels in the brain.
-This procedure is more invasive than the indirect bypass, but it immediately restores blood flow.
+• Direct bypass, or extracranial-intracranial (EC-IC) bypass.
+As with indirect bypass, the neurosurgeon uses a blood vessel that supplies the scalp.
+Instead of laying it on top of the brain, however, the surgeon directly connects it to one of the brain's existing blood vessels.
+This procedure is more invasive than indirect bypass, but it restores blood flow immediately.

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.